ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 This method gives the user the freedom to design their gene expression comparison in a way that better matches their research question.
 With method 2, our null hypothesis (and background distribution) considers all the celltypes in the dataset.
 However the user may wish to use a different approach to better reflect their research scenario.
 Find below a list of example cases:
 - The analysis needs to account for technical batch or biological covariates.
-HEre is better to rely on differential expression approaches that can include such confounders and provide cellphonEDB the results directly.
+Here is better to rely on differential expression approaches that can include such confounders and provide cellphonEDB the results directly.
--
+- The user is interested on the specificities within specific lineages and wish to perform a hierarchical diffferential expression analysis (e.g. the user is interested in a specific lineage, such epithelial cells, and wishes to identify the genes changing their expression within this epithelial lineage; RESEARCH QUESTION: What are the interactions upregulated in epithelial-A compared to epithelial-B?).
+- The user wishes to compare specific populations in a disease vs control fashion (e.g. identify upregulated genes in disease T cells by comparing them against control T cells; RESEARCH QUESTION: What are the interactions upregulated by disease T-cells?).

+We provide [notebooks](https://github.com/ventolab/CellphoneDB/tree/master/notebooks) to compute DEGs for both Seurat and Scanpy users. **It is on the user to design a DEG analysis appropiated to the exprimental deisgn / research question. **

 # INPUT files